kaitophuc/CUDA-based-Real-Time-Video-Stream-Filtering/README.md

 ## Overview

 This project implements CUDA-accelerated face detection and blurring for real-time video processing.
 It features a **modular architecture** that separates each CUDA kernel implementation into dedicated files, making the codebase more maintainable and easier to understand.
-The project compares three different CUDA kernel implementations for selective blurring of detected faces in video streams or webcam feeds.
+The project compares four different CUDA kernel implementations for selective blurring of detected faces in video streams or webcam feeds.

 The project features automatic face detection using OpenCV's DNN module with SSD MobileNet and applies GPU-accelerated blur effects to detected facial regions.
 Multiple CUDA kernel implementations are available for performance comparison and educational purposes.